Monday, December 13, 2010

 So after hearing this awesome band, I kept my eyes peeled for them.
 This was before iTunes and even a little too early for Amazon.
 Back then, when you heard about a band, you went to a record store to buy the CD, if they had it.
 (Yeah, back then they were "Record Stores".)
 So it wasn't until we caught them at one of their gigs at Java Joe's in Ocean Beach that we finally picked up a CD.
 The show was, obviously, even better than hearing them on the radio.
 We were so entertained by Stew's expressions when he sang.
 When we would listen to the CD in the car, the husband and I would repeat the hand gestures and facial expressions of Stew as we sang.
 We had to.
 That was part of the song.
 One time we were lucky to catch them singing just down the street from us at the "Adams Avenue Roots Festival".
 There were lots more Java Joe's shows and even a few trips up to their native Los Angeles for gigs.
 One L.A. show was an installment of "The Cover Problem" where they would sing their versions of covers for a single artist.
 The show we went to was Madonna.
 God I wish I could have a recording of that show.
 It was fantastic!

 Cut to a lifetime later (the husband and I are now daddy and mommy) and we hear news of Stew taking his little Public Theater production, "Passing Strange" to Broadway.
 I check ticket sales almost daily, trying to find a way to get us there.
 Can we take the kids AND my mom so she can babysit the night of the show?
 Can we fly for one night and leave the kids?
 Dammit how can we do this?!?
 We keep waiting for an answer to hit us when... we read that the show has closed.
 We waited too long.
 So we wait impatiently for Spike Lee's release of his filming of the musical. (watch the trailer HERE) We finally got it and I've been watching it for a couple weeks.
 This ain't your Granny's musical!
 I suppose I should just buy the dang thing because I'm holding up the Netflix queue.
 (Don't want to keep others from seeing this amazing show.)
-I'm just so moved by songs like "Arlington Hill" and "Keys". (see their performance at the Tony Awards HERE)
+I'm just so moved by songs like "Arlington Hill" and "Keys". (see their performance at the Tony Awards HERE)in their Mercedes

 They lock their doors if he just sneezed